 The Bombay Stock Exchange is the first stock exchange in Asia (established in 1975).
 The National Stock Exchange (NSE) is a comparatively newer exchange (established in 1992).

-Why Is There a Price Difference Between NSE And BSE?
+Why Is There a Price Difference Between the NSE And BSE?

-The different prices of the same stock at NSE and BSE will remain because both exchanges are independent in demand, supply and liquidity of the same stock.
+The different prices of the same stock at the NSE and BSE will remain because both exchanges are independent in demand, supply and liquidity for the same stock.